-Pekingese mix breed dogs are a popular choice for people looking for a smaller and appealing pet.
+Pekingese mix breed dogs are popular with people looking for a smaller pet.

-Like all crossbreed dogs the Pekingese mix may vary widely in appearance.
+Like all crossbreed dogs the Pekingese mix may vary widely in appearance and temperament.

-The Pekingese is one of those dogs that is so visually striking that once seen, they are hard to forget!
+The Pekingese is very visually striking.
+Once seen, they are hard to forget!

-This pup was first introduced to the West by returning British soldiers, who brought a litter of Peke puppies to their liege, Queen Victoria (needless to say, the dog-loving Queen was delighted).
+This pup was first introduced to the West by returning British soldiers.
+They brought a litter of Peke puppies to their liege, Queen Victoria (needless to say, the dog-loving Queen was delighted).

 In 1906 the Pekingese was recognized and registered as a purebred dog breed by the American Kennel Club.

 Today, these “lion’s mane” dogs, with their unmistakable rolling walk and people-centric personality, are regulars in the show ring as well as in homes across the globe.

 Mix breed puppies with a Pekingese parent can sometimes be found, but many Pekingese mixes are adopted from breed rescue centers or animal shelters.